kowalcj0/gee/README.md

 ### Why do we need those listeners:
-__Generate Summary Results__ is used to show status updates while running your tests __jp@gc Latencies Over Time__ result file is used to generate most of the graphs.
+__Generate Summary Results__ is used to show status updates while running your tests.
+__jp@gc Latencies Over Time__ result file is used to generate most of the graphs.
 __PerfMon Collector listeners__, will collect stat data from the:
 * machines you're running your test against
 * and from the EC2 machines running your jmeter tests